danielyhwang/nuggetlovesyou/README.md

 - nodemon (run script over and over again)

 ## REMAINING TASK LIST
-- Quote functionality
-- Load random quote and image from the database into the app
+- Load random image from the database into the app
-- Configure quote form to post to database
+- Configure quote form to post to database - do data validation
 - Configure image form to post to database - do data validation
 - Deploy website on heroku
 - Create user model and middleware auth to add to everything else